MarkLWasTaken/open-game-config/State of Decay 2/Saved/Config/WindowsNoEditor/README.md

-To prevent any custom strings made from being removed upon the game start, set the files to `read-only`.
+To prevent any custom strings made from being lost/removed upon the game start, set the files to `read-only`.

 # GameUserSettings.ini #
 Here are the following values identified within the game itself by group.